Hcooper23/HORNED-BEAST-/README.md

 ## Overview

-By the end of this module, you will create an application that displays images and information of horned animals.
-This application will allow you to filter the images by number of horns and chose your favorite image.

-In this class, your goal is to use the JSON file provided to display the title, image and description of each horned beast in your application.
+This is the last class of our Gallery Of Horns.
+You have horned creatures displaying on the page.
+When you click on a beast, you increase its favorites and display it as a modal.
+We will be adding one more piece of functionality: filtering by numbers of horns.

 ## Feature Tasks

 ## Feature #1: Display a Modal

-- Why are we implementing this feature?
+## Why are we implementing this feature?

-  -As a user, I want the image to be displayed in a larger size and with the description shown so that I can view the details of a single image.
+- As a user, I want to be able to view the beasts by the number of horns

 ## What are we going to implement?

-- Given that a user wants to view the details of the image
+- Given that a user is presented with filtering options
-- When the user clicks on an individual image
+- When the user clicks on one option
-- Then the image should render larger on the screen with the description displayed
+- Then the images should be filtered accordingly

 ## How are we implementing it?

-- Import the data.json file into your App component and send that data into the Main component
-- Map over the JSON data in your Main component to render each beast
-- Send a function into your Main component that allows the user to update state in the App
-- Create a SelectedBeast component and include it in your App
-- Use the state in the App to render an individual beast in a Modal in the SelectedBeast component using React Bootstrap

-Estimate of time needed to complete: 3 Hours

-Start time: 3:00PM Eastern Standard Time

-Finish time: 6:30PM Eastern Standard Time

-Actual time needed to complete: 3 Hours and 30 Minutes
+- Using the Form component of react-bootstrap, build a drop down menu so that the user can choose to filter by number of horns.
+- When the user chooses one of the options, the correct images should be displayed.

 ## Submission Instructions